RobThree/2FACLIClient/README.md

 ## FAQ

 1. **Q: Why can't I pass the password as an argument like `2fa find -i /path/to/export.json -f <searchstring> --password supers3cret`?**<br>
   A: Because that would store your password in your terminal's history which is a security risk.
-Also because it prevents using this tool non-interactively (which could be dangers when some malicious code tries to run this tool unseen in the background).
+Also because it prevents using this tool non-interactively (which could be dangerous when some malicious code tries to run this tool unseen in the background).

 ## License